 5. Launch MVP

-Once you have gained insights into the market needs and have shortlisted the features based upon the MoSCoW approach to MVP, start building your MVP.
-While the ‘launch & build’ process of an MVP, remember that although it is not a final product, it should be built with top-most quality that fulfills your customer’s needs.
+Once you have gained insights into the market needs and have shortlisted the features based on the MoSCoW approach to MVP, start building your MVP.
+While the ‘launch & build’ process of an MVP, remember that although it is not a final product, it should be made with top-most quality that fulfills your customer’s needs.